The Challenge of

 The Challenge of Understanding

 Students not only face the challenge of academics at school, but also the challenges of learning to understand themselves and others in the midst of puberty, social and peer pressure, and identity development.
 Unfortunately, many adolescents go through their entire school careers without the benefit of experiencing the empowerment that self-acceptance and diversity can offer.
-An important aspect of an education at Southwest Schools is the acquisition of social and communication skill sets that serve as a foundation for the rest of a student’s life.
+An important aspect of an education is the acquisition of social and communication skill sets that serve as a foundation for the rest of a student’s life

 What is E-Colors

 E-colors is a methodology for identifying different personality styles.
-Based on a four color Personality Diversity Indicator, E-colors is designed to help individuals learn about their behaviors in order to improve communication skills, build better relationships and work more efficiently.
+Based on a four-color Personality Diversity Indicator, E-colors is designed to help individuals learn about their behaviors in order to improve communication skills, build better relationships and work more efficiently.

 We all have all four E-Colors within us.
 No E-Color combination is better than any other.